 The Hotel in Lawson is The Blue Mountains Hotel.
 It has survived the ravages of time and Highway upgrades, just.
 The renovations make it look pretty awesome on the outside, sitting there in a prominent corner position.
 There is quite a big dining room out the back.
-They have an excellent “meal and drink” deal for lunch and there are plenty of fans of the dinner menu.
+They sometimes have an excellent “meal and drink” deal for lunch and there are plenty of fans of the dinner menu.
 Quite a few activities also go on at the pub – music, trivia etc. The pub has recently changed hands (2022) so expect upgrades to the aging insides.

 On the other side of the Railway line is the Lawson Bowling Club, housed in the distinctive circular building.
 The club has been bowling there since the 1920’s and in 1970’s expanded by converting a huge railway water tank into the building you see today!
 The Chinese Restaurant which has a great reputation has been there for ever as well!
 It’s pretty standard stuff, but it has a loyal following and the club has a great atmosphere if you like that sort of environment.

 Great Meals inLawson

-Highlights of eating in Lawson are Ma Prang, Mesa Bario, Napoli Corner and the monthly Artisan Dinner at Lyttleton Stores.
+Highlights of eating in Lawson are Ma Prang, Napoli Corner and the monthly Artisan Dinner at Lyttleton Stores.

-The first two can both be found on the lower level of the new section of shops, and are both excellent.
-Napoli Cnr is on the top level.
+The first can both be found on the lower level of the new section of shops, Napoli Cnr is on the top level.

 Ma Prang is always busy serving up great Thai styled meals.
 It’s BYO, so grab a bottle of wine upstairs from the fairly large bottle shop there once you’ve ordered.
 Quite a few vegetarian options and they also do Takeaway.